 Taleni Etosha Village: Our full report

-Opened in October 2008, Taleni Etosha Village is an affordable self-catering option (although there is a restaurant too), about 4km south of Etosha's Andersson Gate.Built in the style of a traditional African village, with spacious en-suite rooms, it's geared mostly to families wishing to explore Namibia's flagship safari park.
+Opened in 2008, Taleni Etosha Village is an affordable option just 4km south of Etosha National Park's Andersson Gate.Built in the style of a traditional African village, or kraal, with spacious en-suite rooms, it's geared mostly to families wishing to explore Namibia's flagship safari park.
 Taleni also has campsites that cater for individuals as well as groups.

 Taleni Etosha Village is a comfortable, affordable option for families, and a good base from which to explore Etosha National Park and its fantastic wildlife.
 Visitors who would prefer not to drive themselves can take guided excursions into the park.

-Directions: Taleni Etosha Village is located about 4km south of Etosha's Andersson Gate, on the C38.
+- Taleni Etosha Village is located about 4km south of Etosha's Andersson Gate, on the C38.

 Food & drink